$0.00

 Montana – Geography

-Montana features a diverse range of geological features, ecosystems, and wildlife, including:
+Montana features a diverse range of geological features, ecosystems, and wildlife, including the following:

 • 100+ mountain ranges.
-Montana has over 100 sub mountain ranges, most of which are in the Rocky Mountains.
-These include the Cabinet Mountains, the Gallatin Range, and the Absaroka-Beartooth Range, where Montana’s highest and most stunning peaks lie.
+Montana has over 100 sub-mountain ranges, including the Cabinet Mountains and the Gallatin Range.
+The Absaroka-Beartooth Range is home to Montana’s highest and most stunning peaks

 • 60% prairie.
-The eastern part of Montana is part of the northern Great Plains and is home to unique flora and fauna, including part of the Badlands.
+The eastern part of Montana occupies part of the northern Great Plains.
+This region is home to the Badlands and unique flora and fauna.

 • River valleys.
-Between each of the 100+ mountain ranges lie alpine lakes and pristine valleys, such as the Big Hole River, Bitterroot Valley, and Paradise Valley, which offer agricultural resources and wonderful outdoor recreation opportunities.
+Among the 100+ mountain ranges lie alpine lakes and pristine river valleys, such as the Big Hole River, Bitterroot Valley, and Paradise Valley.
+These rivers and valleys offer agricultural resources and outdoor recreation opportunities.

-• Missouri Breaks.
+• Upper Missouri River Breaks.
 In north-central Montana, the Missouri River flows through a protected area of rolling hills, rock outcroppings, buttes, sparse forests, and wide prairie flats.

 • Badlands.
-In the far east of Montana are some of the most picturesque regions of the badlands, including Makoshika State Park and Medicine Rocks State Park
+Some of the most picturesque regions of the badlands, such as Makoshika State Park and Medicine Rocks State Park, lie in Montana’s eastern region.

 • Dinosaur fossils.
-Many areas in Northeast Montana, such as the Charles M. Russel National Wildlife Refuge, hold major collections of dinosaur fossils.
+Many areas in Northeast Montana, such as the Charles M. Russel National Wildlife Refuge and the Hell Creek Plateau, contain dinosaur fossils.

 • Bald eagles